NeoGeographyToolkit/StereoPipeline/docs/tools/parallel_stereo.rst

 --job-size-w <integer (default: 2048)>
     Pixel width of input image tile for a single process.
+    For alignment method ``local_epipolar`` or SGM/MGM, if not explicitely set, it is overridden by corr-tile-size + 2 * sgm-collar-size.
+See also :numref:`image_alignment`.

 --job-size-h <integer (default: 2048)>
     Pixel height of input image tile for a single process.
+    See also note at --job-size-w.

 --processes <integer>
     The number of processes to use per node.